1austrartsua1/projSplitFit/docs/examples.rst

 deal with such situations.
 If the size and density of the matrices is not of great concern concern, one may pre-compute a new matrix through ``Xnew = X*H``, and use ``Xnew`` as the observation matrix passed to ``projSplitFit``.
-If forming :math:`XH` directly in this manner is prohibitive, the linear operator can be instead composed with the loss, meaning the ``projSplitFit`` handles the composition internally and does not explicitly compute the matrix product.
+If forming :math:`XH` directly in this manner is prohibitive or causes an unacceptable increase in the number of nonzero entries, the linear operator can be instead composed with the loss, meaning that ``projSplitFit`` handles the composition internally and does not explicitly compute the matrix product.
 This option is controlled via the ``linearOp`` argument to ``addData``.